The Fourth Angel: Plot

-Back in London, an absolutely devastated Jack is told that the terrorists were captured, but they were released and deported secretly, with no charges, no arrest—the result of some awfully compromised politics.
-Jack is understandably enraged that Loyvek and Maldic got off scot-free.
+Back in London, a devastated Jack is told that the terrorists were captured, but they were released and deported secretly, with no charges & no arrest.
+Jack is enraged that Loyvek and Maldic got off scot free.
 While helping Andrew cope, Jack tries all the legal ways to ensure justice for his family, but to no avail.

 Jack pays a visit to Henry Davidson (Jason Priestley), a CIA agent who works at the American Embassy in London.
 Davidson tells Jack that there's little that can be done.
-Obviously, the American and British governments are completely impotent when it comes to going after Loyvek and Maldic, so Jack must do it himself.
+Jack decides he must do something about it himself.

-With the help of his friend ex-intelligence operative Kate Stockton (Charlotte Rampling), who is well-schooled in the finer points of international intelligence, Jack becomes a one-man anti-terrorist squadron, tracking down those who work with Loyvek and Maldic, and turning their own weapons against them.
-Dogging Jack's trail is FBI agent Jules Bernard (Forest Whitaker), who's cooperating with Scotland Yard on anti-terrorist activities, and who suspects that Jack is the man who has been killing anyone involved in the hijacking.
+With the help of his friend, ex-intelligence operative Kate Stockton (Charlotte Rampling), Jack tracks down those who work with Loyvek and Maldic, and turns their own weapons against them.
+Trailing Jack is FBI agent Jules Bernard (Forest Whitaker), who's cooperating with Scotland Yard on anti-terrorist activities, and who suspects that Jack is the man who has been killing anyone involved in the hijacking.

-But as it turns out, Jules is on Jack's side, and he's willing to help Jack.
+It turns out Jules is on Jack's side, and he's willing to help Jack.
 After Jack kills Maldic, it turns out that Davidson was behind everything.
 Davidson had the airplane hijacked so he could get $50,000,000.
 With Jules's help, Jack sets out to make Loyvek and Davidson pay for the deaths of his family and the other people who died in Cyprus.